Nanditha26/Nanditha26/README.md

 **`Data Scientist`**

 Hello!
-I'm a full-time data scientist who is interested in developing my coding and data science skills.
-I graduated with a bachelor's degree in criminology and social anthropology and now work on data science projects at Trilateral Research :)
+This is my corner of the internet where I explore my coding and data science skills.
+I graduated with a bachelor's degree in criminology and social anthropology and previously worked on bespoke data science projects at Trilateral Research.
+I am currently looking for my next adventure :)

 ---